Articles/Replit AI vs Copilot, Cursor, v0: When Cloud-Native AI Coding Wins—and Its Unmistakable Limits

 Install required

-Install the desktop editor
+Just install the desktop editor

 Low friction

-No local setup required
+No local setup needed

 Best for